 The sloped roof has the added advantage of looking onto the surrounding trees.
 A large television is concealed behind the wooden panel adjacent to the fireplace.
 A sleeping loft, seen at right, became possible when the old laundry room was eliminated.

-For the master bath, the clients requested a splash of color: sea green concrete Moroccan tiles with geometric designs.
+In a sophisticated main bathroom in Seattle, sea-green concrete floor tiles with a geometric pattern provide a lawn of color against wood walls and white tile.
 The paper lanterns are also a clear homage to the building’s Japanese inspirations.

 The brass fittings are new to the project but are similar to metal that was originally used elsewhere in the project.
 The fittings, seen here in the children’s bathroom, will quickly acquire a dark patina.